 - Being aware of your sun exposure when taking medications that increase your skin’s sensitivity.

 - Limiting your sun exposure between 10 a.m. and 4 p.m., when UV rays are strongest.

 - Seeing a dermatologist for annual skin cancer checks.

 - Wearing a hat when outside if you’re bald.

 - Wearing protective clothing such as long-sleeved shirts, long pants and wide-brimmed hats.

 The good news is that the pain of sunburn doesn’t last long.
 Sunburns often go away on their own within a few days to a week.
 More severe sunburns take longer to heal.
 The bad news?
 The damage to the DNA in your skin cells is permanent.
 Each sunburn adds to your risk of developing skin cancer.

 Frequent sunburns increase your risk of sun damage.
 Repeated exposure to harmful UV rays can cause:

 - Skin cancer, especially on areas most exposed to the sun, such as your arms, back, ears, face and legs.
-Skin cancers can range from pink scaly spots, to local sores that don’t heal, to multi-colored lesions that can metastasize to internal organs.
+Skin cancers can range from pink scaly spots, to local sores that don’t heal, to multi-colored lesions that can spread to internal organs.